Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Container storage represents a temporary buffer zone where containers are left while the assigned containership is available to be loaded or while waiting to be picked up for inland distribution.
 The larger the containerships handled by a port, the larger the required container storage yard.
 Container storage can be arranged by shipbound (export) and landbound (import) stacks of containers.
 For shared terminal facilities, stacks can even be subdivided according to shippers.
 The stacking density of container storage varies depending on the selected equipment and the yard configuration.

-For linear layout configurations, containers are either stored on a chassis (rare for port terminals but more common for rail terminals) or on linear stacks of two or three containers in height that can be circulated over by straddle carriers.
+For linear layout configurations, containers are either stored on a chassis (rare for port terminals but more common for rail terminals) or on linear stacks of two or three containers in height that straddle carriers can circulate over.
 Block layouts are serviced by rubber-tired gantry cranes or by rail-mounted (wide span) gantry cranes, enabling a higher storage density of at least four containers across (seven or eight for a wide span crane, if not more) and five full containers in height.
 However, higher stacking densities are linked with additional repositioning and rehandling of containers, requiring effective yard management systems.
 Rows of containers can be parallel or perpendicular to piers depending on the configuration and operations of the terminal.

 Most terminals have a dedicated reefers (refrigerated containers) storage area where they can be plugged in, which represents, on average, about 5% of a terminal’s stacking area.
 Specific storage areas are also assigned to empties, which can be stacked up to seven or eight containers in height due to less stringent weight limitations.
 Empty container stacks are easily distinguishable from loaded container stacks because of different stacking configurations; empty stacks are higher and denser.
 For terminals facing capacity pressures, the tendency has been to have empty container depots outside terminal facilities.
 The majority of container yards also have storage for refrigerated containers, which requires specialized equipment, namely electric plugs.